Melmissymelissa/Project-3-Gender-Pay-Gap-Analysis/README.md

 </body>
 <h3>Understand</h3>
 <p></p>
 <p>1.
-The factors that contributeAnalyze the data behind the gender pay gap and occupational segregation</p>
+The factors that contribute to the widening of the gender pay gap and occupational segregation</p>
 <p>2.
 Analyze the data behind the gender pay gap and occupational segregation</p>
 </body>
 <h3>Want To Know</h3>